 Between the stress test and when I was taken to the cardiac catheter procedure room a myriad of staff came by to further brief me, give me medicine (pills and injections), perform an EKG, take blood samples, take my blood pressure, and temperature.

 At 6 PM I was served dinner, which my wife promptly consumed.
 Between mouthfuls she commented, "Well this is certainly a new way to take me out to dinner."
 I'm a very picky eater, she's not.
 I settle for the coffee and a piece of pie.
 I wasn't all that hungry anyway.
 My wife and I talked for a while, after she had finished her, I mean my dinner.
 We decided she had spent enough time with me and that she should go home and take care of our family.
-The family consisting of three very special dogs (two Chihuahuas and a mixed, part Malamute) as well as the cats and goats.
+The family consisting of three very incredibly lovable dogs (two Chihuahuas and a mixed, part Malamute) as well as the cats and goats.
 Just prior to her leaving we also decided that she would stay home tomorrow and wait for me to call her when the procedure was completed, and I was coherent.

 Shortly after my wife had left, I couldn't help overhearing (I probably could have) the conversation my roommate, Arthur, was having with his family.
 He expressed serious concerns about what was happening and didn't quite understand the forthcoming procedure, which would be the same as mine.
 I removed my oxygen tube, got up and sort of joined them.
 I asked if they'd like me to explain what was going to happen to us; I did have a good layman's knowledge of the procedure.
 They welcomed me (sort of the blind leading the blind) and I told them what I knew about the procedure and the three likely outcomes, that are listed earlier.
 I told them, based on what was going on, that we would probably be faced with either option 2 or 3.
 We spoke about how in the end it would help us and that we would not feel any pain during the procedure.
 After my rudimentary explanation, it appeared that Arthur's fear had been alleviated somewhat, I went back to bed.